cosmicnebula200/FunBlockOneBlock/README.md

   funblockoneblock.create:
     default: true
-    description: this permission allows the user to create a oneblock island funblockoneblock.delete:
+    description: this permission allows the user to create a oneblock island funblockoneblock.chat:
     default: true
+    description: this permission allows the user to use the oneblock chat funblockoneblock.delete:
+    default: true
-    description: with this permission the user can delete their island funblockoneblock.deleteothers:
+    description: with this permission the user can delete their oneblock island funblockoneblock.deleteothers:
     default: op
-    description: with this permission the user can delete other players one islands funblockoneblock.go:
+    description: with this permission the user can delete other players oneblock islands funblockoneblock.go:
     default: true
     description: this permission allows the user to teleport to the oneblock island